rackerlabs/design-system/_docs/principles/accessibility.md

 ### Do not rely on color alone to convey meaning

-Color deficiency is a common issue faced in the design process.
+Because it affects 4.5% of the world's population, color blindness is a common issue faced by users.
 The most common form of color blindness is known as red-green color deficiency, and those affected have trouble distinguishing certain hues of red and green.
 For example, an individual with red-green color deficiency can confuse blue and purple because they might not be able to distinguish the red element of purple.

 While color can be useful to convey information, it should not be the *only* way to convey information.
 When you use color to differentiate elements, you should also provide additional identification that does not rely on color perception.